timhowgego/Aquius/README.md

 **Caution:** Sanitize does not fix logical errors within the dataObject, and should not be used to check data quality.
 Sanitize merely replaces missing or incomplete structures with zero-value defaults, typically causing bad data to be ignored without throwing errors.

-Calls to `aquius.here()` return a JSON-like Object.
-On error, that Object contains one key `error`.
+Without a callback, calls to `aquius.here()` return a JSON-like Object.
+On error, that Object contains a key `error`.

-Otherwise, if `geoJSON` is specified a GeoJSON-style Object with a `FeatureCollection` is returned.
+If `geoJSON` is specified a GeoJSON-style Object with a `FeatureCollection` is returned.
 In addition to [the standard geometry data](https://tools.ietf.org/html/rfc7946), each `Feature` has two or more properties, which can be referenced when applying styling in your GIS application:

-* `type` - "here", "link" (routes), "node" (stops), "place" (demographics)
+* `type` - "here", "link" (routes), "node" (stops), "place" (demographics).
-* `value` - numeric value associated with each (such as daily services or resident population)
+* `value` - numeric value associated with each (such as daily services or resident population).
-* `node` - array of reference data objects relating to the node itself
+* `node` - array of reference data objects relating to the node itself.
-* `link` - array of reference data objects relating to the links at the node, or the links contained on the line
+* `link` - array of reference data objects relating to the links at the node, or the links contained on the line.

 The information contained within keys `node` and `link` is that otherwise displayed in popup boxes when clicking on nodes or links in the map view.
 The existence of keys `node` and `link` will depend on the dataset.
 The potential format of the objects that described for the `reference` property of `node` and `link` in the [Data Structure](#data-structure).

 Otherwise the JSON-like Object will contain `summary`, is an Object containing link, node and place totals, and geometry for `here`, `link`, `node` and `place`.
 Each geometry key contains an Array of features, where each feature is an Object with a key `value` (the associated numeric value, such as number of services) and either `circle` (here, node, place) or `polyline` (link).
 Circles consist of an Array containing a single x, y pair of WGS 84 coordinates.
 Polylines consist of an Array of Arrays in route order, each child Array containing a similar pair of x, y coordinates.
-Unless `sanitize` is false, the sanitized `dataObject` will be returned as a key, allowing subsequent queries with the returned dataObject to be passed with `sanitize` false, which speeds up the query slighty.
+The (sanitized) `dataObject` will also be returned as a key, allowing subsequent queries with the returned dataObject to be passed with `sanitize` false, which speeds up the query slighty.

 **Caution:** Both `link` outputs mirrors the internal construction of Aquius' map, which tries to find adjoining links with the same service frequency and attach them to one continuous polyline.
 The logic reduces the number of objects, but does not find all logical links, nor does it necessarily links the paths taken by individual services.
 If you need to map individual routes interrogate the original link in the original `dataObject`.

 ## GTFS To Aquius

 [General Transit Feed Specification](https://developers.google.com/transit/gtfs/reference/) is the most widely used interchange format for public transport schedule data.
 A [script is available](https://github.com/timhowgego/Aquius/tree/master/dist) that automatically converts single GTFS archives into Aquius datasets.
 This script is currently under development, requiring both features and testing, so check the output carefully.
 [A live demonstration is available here](https://timhowgego.github.io/Aquius/live/gtfs/).
-Alternatively, run the `gtfs.min.js` file privately:
+Alternatively, run the `gtfs.min.js` file privately, either:

-* With a user interface: Within a webpage, load the script and call `gtfsToAquius.init("aquius-div-id")`, where "aquius-div-id" is the ID of an empty element on the page.
+1. With a user interface: Within a webpage, load the script and call `gtfsToAquius.init("aquius-div-id")`, where "aquius-div-id" is the ID of an empty element on the page.
-* From another script: Call `gtfsToAquius.process(gtfs, options)`.
+1. From another script: Call `gtfsToAquius.process(gtfs, options)`.
 Required value `gtfs` is an `Object` consisting of keys representing the name of the GTFS file without extension, whose value is the raw text content of the GTFS file - for example, `"calendar": "raw,csv,string,data"`. `options` is an optional `Object` that may contain the following keys, each value itself an `Object`:

-* `callback` - function to receive the result - function should accept 3 `Object`: `error` (javascript Error), `output` (as returned without callback, described below), `options` (as submitted, which also allows bespoke objects to be passed through to the callback)
+* `callback` - function to receive the result, which should accept 3 `Object`: `error` (javascript Error), `output` (as returned without callback, described below), `options` (as submitted, which also allows bespoke objects to be passed through to the callback).
-* `config` - contains key:value pairs for optional configuration settings, as described in the next section
+* `config` - contains key:value pairs for optional configuration settings, as described in the next section.
-* `geojson` - is the content of a GeoJSON file pre-parsed into an `Object`, as detailed in a subsequent section
+* `geojson` - is the content of a GeoJSON file pre-parsed into an `Object`, as detailed in a subsequent section.

 Without callback, the function returns an `Object` with possible keys:

-* `aquius` - as `dataObject`
+* `aquius` - as `dataObject`.
-* `config` - as `config`, but with defaults or calculated values applied
+* `config` - as `config`, but with defaults or calculated values applied.
-* `error` - `Array` of error message strings
+* `error` - `Array` of error message strings.
-* `gtfs` - `Object` containing GTFS data parsed into arrays
+* `gtfs` - `Object` containing GTFS data parsed into arrays.
-* `gtfsHead` - `Object` describing the column indices of values in gtfs
+* `gtfsHead` - `Object` describing the column indices of values in gtfs.

 **Caution:** Runtime is typically about a second per 10 megabytes of GTFS text data (with roughly half that time spent processing the Comma Separated Values), plus time to assign stops (nodes) to population (places).
 The single-operator networks found in most GTFS archives should process within about 5 seconds, but very complex multi-operator conurbations may take longer.
 Specifying a callback is therefore recommended to avoid browser crashes.